-"Multiple occupancy" means the residential occupation in individual and/or expanded dwellings in a cluster or dispersed settlement pattern of rural land, owned in common, where three or more dwellings occupy one holding.

-"Expanded dwelling" means one dwelling house developed under the following circumstances:
+- 1.7.1 "Multiple occupancy" means the residential occupation in individual and/or expanded dwellings in a cluster or dispersed settlement pattern of rural land, owned in common, where three or more dwellings occupy one holding. - "Expanded dwelling" means one dwelling house developed under the following 1.7.2 circumstances: - 1.
+All habitable structures exist within an area equivalent to a circle of 60 metres diameter: - 2.
+Structures to be connected by all weather accessways easily traversed; - 3.
+Structures not to be used as holiday accommodation for hire, but by their permanent occupants only structures may be used for holiday accommodation only where the development consent of Council has been obtained.

-- 1. All habitable structures exist within a circle of 60 metres diameter; - 2.
-Structures to be connected by all weather paths easily traversed; - 3.
-Structures not to be used as holiday accommodation for hire, but by their permanent occupants only; - 4.
-Only one kitchen and laundry facility present; - 5.
-There being an identifiable common (living) room to be so used; - 6.
-All structures within the expanded house cluster require a building permit through a building application and compliance with Ordinance 70.
-A the development application stage only a site layout with dimensioned room sites and uses is required;
+- Only one kitchen and laundry facility present; There being an identifiable common (living) room to be so used; - 6.
+All structures within the expanded house cluster require a building permit through a building application and compliance with the Building Code of Australia.
+At the development application stage only a site layout with overall approximate dwelling dimensions and general nature of proposed construction are required (this recognises that detailed dimensions may not necessarily be finalised at BA stage);